-Many gyms offer standard cookie cutter circuit training programs, which are sometimes prescribed by the in-house personal trainer and recommended by other lazy staff members.
+Many gyms offer standard cookie-cutter circuit training programs, which are sometimes prescribed by the in-house personal trainer and recommended by other lazy staff members.
+The circuit is set up in some back room with a timer alarm to tell you when to move to the next station.
+Should you use this system or put together your own free weight circuit or join a boot camp?

 What are the physiological benefits and who is best suited to participate in circuit training?